Reverb-And-Spice/UIFramework/README.md

 ## Proposal for custom interface usage

 ### Option 1: Copy Melonpreferences process
+> [!NOTE]
-Do we want interface creation to resemble MelonPreferences?
+> Do we want interface creation to resemble MelonPreferences?
 Gives users a familiar pattern but does add a few steps

 ```
 public class UI_Category
 {